davemarkov/wichat/README.md

 # wichat

-Console based application, using Elixir for both client and server side, storring all users data and history in a database (Postgres), using Ecto library to interact with it.
+Console based application, using Elixir for both client and server side, storring all users' data and history in a database (Postgres), using Ecto library to interact with it.

 A user can create an account and log in to view history for each chat his is a part of.